 Seeing changes is difficult at first, because there is an almost irresistable, habitual urge to focus on anything moving, or halfway interesting.

-With simple broadband seeing and looking at everything, first you notice all the trees swaying and gentle movements, but then that becomes background and you 'quasi focus' within the broadband field .. anything quick which is happenening, the birds flying, the moths and flies, ... quick movements, flashes of light and cats eyes at night, ... these are the things which catch your attention – AND you are able to notice several things moving quickly at the same time.
+With simple panoramic seeing and looking at everything, first you notice all the trees swaying and gentle movements, but then that becomes background and you 'quasi focus' within the panoramic field .. anything quick which is happenening, the birds flying, the moths and flies, ... quick movements, flashes of light and cats eyes at night, ... these are the things which catch your attention – AND you are able to notice several things moving quickly at the same time.
 A good word to describe it may be a multi-focus.